NooRetic/Connecting-CRB15000-to-RoboDK/README.md

 # ABB_GoFa_RoboDK
 ## This is a guide to connect An ABB GoFa robot (CRB15000) to RoboDK.
+It is part of my work completed during my PhD at Glasgow Caledonian University 2020-_present_

 Please Follow the steps Below: